Blue Monday = Monday feels x 1000

-The factors that determine why it is so depressing are:
+There are a few factors which determine why this date is so depressing

 - Debt (I can’t face beans on toast again.
 Roll on payday)